What Is Medicare Tax and How Much Do You Have To Pay?

 Medicare tax is a federal income tax that pays for a portion of Medicare.

-Because of the $353 billion paid in Medicare taxes each year, about 65 million seniors and people with disabilities have access to hospital care, skilled nursing and hospice.
+Because of the nearly $400 billion paid in Medicare payroll taxes during the year, about 69 million seniors and people with disabilities have access to hospital care, skilled nursing and hospice.

 The Medicare tax is grouped together under the Federal Insurance Contributions Act (FICA).
 That means when you're looking at your paycheck, you may see the Medicare tax combined with the Social Security tax as a single deduction for FICA.